MCH0202/casa0018/Assessment/Projects/Final Project/README.md

 | Glass Bottle F1     | ~92%      |
 | Can Misclass Rate   | ~32% into Glass |

-> Example visual outputs and confusion matrix available in the edge impulse link.
+> Example visual outputs and confusion matrix available in the Edge Impulse project link.

 ---